flxzt/rnote/CONTRIBUTING.md

 ## Linux

 Rnote is mainly developed for Linux and integrates best with the Gnome desktop environment.
-However, it should be ensured that it will work well regardless which DE, compositor or distribution is used.
+The application should nonetheless be ensured to function properly regardless of which DE, compositor, or distribution is used.

 In addition the focus for development and testing is on Wayland, because X11 has a lot of issues and inconsistencies especially with regards to